Skip to main content

 Using OAuth (Microsoft Entra ID)

-2. After you have authorized, you can close the window.
-After a few seconds you should get a confirmation that Azure DevOps (Entra ID) is now connected.
+2. After authorizing, close the window.
+You should see a confirmation that Azure DevOps (Entra ID) is connected.

 Using Personal Access Tokens (PATs)